Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 - City, venue, schedule, transport, and hotel guidance must be rechecked before nonrefundable decisions.

-- Third-party marketplaces, hotel partners, and local sponsors are not described as official FIFA channels.
+- Third-party marketplaces, hotel providers, and local providers are not described as official FIFA channels.

-- Paid, sponsored, or affiliate placements must be visibly labeled before launch.
+- Paid or affiliate placements must be visibly labeled before launch.